mukamisha/DelanieProject/README.md

 # DelanieStudio
-### by **jacky**
+### BY **JACKY**
 ## DESCRIPTION
 ### DelanieStudio
-is a webapage where i have tried to design delanie studio using all programming languages and their platforms we have learnt so,far. including:HTML,CSS,Jquery;bootstrap;and Javascript.
+Is a webapage where i have tried to design delanie studio using all programming languages and their platforms we have learnt so,far. including:HTML,CSS,Jquery;bootstrap;and Javascript.

 ## SETUP INSTALLATION REQUIRED: